simonthum/git-sync/README.md

 middle of a rebase, git-am, merge or whatever, not detached, no untracked files) and everything will likely just work.
 If you don't push in an intertwined manner, `git-sync` is virtually guaranteed to work.

-Care has been taken that any kind of problem, pre-existing or not, results in clear error messages and non-zero return code, but of course no guarantee can be given.

 ## How does it work?